SamuelCochrane/mkdocs-blog/docs/posts/Happiness Is A Bad Goal.md

 ### Happiness is a By-product

-Contentment comes about when your [[Hierarchy Of Needs|Hierarchy Of Needs]] is well-handled.
+Contentment comes about when your [[./Hierarchy Of Needs|Hierarchy Of Needs]] is well-handled.
 Handling that will naturally result in more happiness than directly "trying to be more happy" will.

 [[When a metric becomes a goal it ceases to be a good metric|When a metric becomes a goal it ceases to be a good metric]].
 The feeling of happiness itself is fleeting.
 If you directly aim at increasing it, you'll be over-tuned to fluctuations.
 You freak out about having a bad day.